Policies

 score: 0.72 · section: Response Patterns

-Whether your team uses Claude Code, GPT-4, Llama, or Gemini — all agents write to the same governed memory layer with the same audit trail.
-Switch models without losing governance.
+Whether your team uses Claude Code, Codex, Cursor, GPT-5, Llama, or Gemini — all agents write to the same policy-governed memory layer with the same audit trail.
+Switch models without losing policy enforcement.

 Model Integration Status